 Try to carpool

-Carpooling may cause a little inconvenience but you should be able save on fuel costs!
+Carpooling may cause a little inconvenience but you should be able save on the increasing fuel price!
 Whether you make arrangements with your partner to use one car or whether you find someone at work who lives nearby, it’s definitely worth trying out.
 Document the experience so that you can compare the costs and inconvenience.

 Negotiate a better insurance premium or get a new quote

 I’ve written about this recently but it’s definitely worth checking your insurance premiums and comparing it to other companies.
-As you’ll see on my Brands I Trust page, I am really liking Naked Insure and I would suggest you try the online quote (it is super easy and fast!).
+I am really liking Naked Insure and I would suggest you try the online quote (it is super easy and fast!).

 But whether you change insurers or simply negotiate a better deal, you can almost certainly save a bit of money in this area.

 Did you listen to the interview with Tebogo on how he found extra money?
 It’s a simple exercise of going through your statements and analysing all the services and memberships you pay for.
 Have a look at whether you really need them all.
 From gym memberships, cellphone contracts, TV packages, internet bundles, online subscriptions, etc.

 Analyse your credit card fees and decide if you need all the cards you have